shiv-am0/ansible-playbook-automations/README.md

 # Ansible Playbooks Collection

 This repository contains a collection of Ansible playbooks to automate basic server administration tasks.
 These playbooks cover tasks such as installing/uninstalling packages, creating/deleting files, and managing users.
-This repository serves as a learning resource for beginners in Ansible and will be updated regularly with more playbooks.
+As my learning progresses, I’ll continue adding more playbooks covering more use-cases.

 ## Table of Contents
 - [About the Repository](#about-the-repository)